Raising Quick Cash for Unexpected Bills

 Gary,

 Help!
-We’ve been hit by a couple of big unexpected bills.
-They’ve wiped out our savings and maxed our credit cards.
+We’ve been hit by a couple of big, unexpected bills.
+They’ve wiped out our savings and maxed out our credit cards.
 We need to raise some quick cash.
 Do you have any ideas that could help us bring some cash into the house quickly?

 Desperate

 An obvious answer is to sell some stuff.
-With Craigslist and eBay, it’s easier than ever to get some real cash for items of value.
-We’re not talking garage sale stuff here, although that can sell well, too, if packaged in groups.
-Things like dolls from your collection or that old 50s style lamp could bring in more than you think.
+With the number of selling apps now available, it’s easier than ever to get some real cash for items of value.
+We’re not talking garage sale stuff here, although that can sell well, too if packaged in groups.
+Things like dolls from your collection or that old 50s-style lamp could bring in more than you think.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.